bobrik/docker-kibana4/README.md

 # kibana 4 in docker

-This is dockerized version of [kibana 4](https://github.com/elasticsearch/kibana).
+This is dockerized version of [kibana 4](https://github.com/elasticsearch/kibana) in a small 60mb container image.

 ## Running